g1a/composer-test-scenarios/README.md

 $ composer test
 ```
 To go back to the default scenario, just run `composer install` (or `composer scenario default`, which does the same thing).

+## Scenarios folder

+Each scenario has its own `composer.lock` file (save for those scenarios created with the `--no-lockfile` option).
+These lock files are stored in the `scenarios` directory, which is created automatically by the `create-scenario` script.
+The contents of the `scenarios` directory should be committed to your repository, just like the `composer.lock` file is.

+The new recommended name for the `scenarios` directory is `.scenarios.lock`.
+This underscores that the contents of this directory are like the `composer.lock` file, and, since this is a hidden directory, its contents are not relevant to the typical user.
+To use the new recommended name:

+1. Ensure that your project has been updated to g1a/composer-test-scenarios:^2.1.0
+2. Change the "scenario" script in your composer.json file to `".scenarios.lock/install"`
+3. `git mv scenarios .scenarios.lock`
+4. Commit and push the result

+The create-scenario script will automatically use the `.scenarios.lock` directory instead of the `scenarios` directory if it already exists.
+A future version of `g1a/composer-test-scenarios` will do steps 2 and 3 of this process automatically when the `create-scenarios` script is run.